MPC Rules and Information Aug 21, 2017 22:07:18 GMT

 Finally, some enjoy combining the writing prompts of our MPCs.
 Whether going through two MPCs sequentially or weaving their narratives into one another, MPC combinations can lead to even more unique storylines than MPCs already offer.
 However, they can also be confusing, leading to members receiving half of the reward they should be receiving due to improper labeling or misinterpretations.
 For this reason, it is essential that a combined MPC is properly labelled.
 Please include both of the MPC's numbers in your title (for example, #ab or #ac), and clearly state the prompts which you are writing in the MPC's header template.
 A combined MPC is worth two rewards, but also requires double the word count at 2000.
 For all intents and purposes, it is basically two separate MPCs written at once.

 While we prefer that MPCs are finished by the end of the month, we will always make exceptions for those having trouble IRL.
-If you feel you are unable to complete your MPCs by the end of the month, please contact Bonetrousled.
-I will always give you a three day extension, no strings attached.
+If you feel you are unable to complete your MPCs by the end of the month, please contact a member of the staff or post in the Ask-A-Mod channel of our Discord server.
+We understand that real life happens, and will be able to provide you with a three day extension to the deadline.

 If you have an MPC idea of your own, we'd love to hear it!
 Just post in the MPC Submissions thread with a name and outline for your idea.
 We may make some edits when officially putting up the prompt, but you will be given credit for your hard work and an extra 2000 bits as thanks.